typestyle/csx/docs/README.md

 ------------------------------------
 ```

-Where the body is itself a `horizontal`:
+Where the body is itself a `csx.horizontal`:

 ```
 -----------------------------------------------